Endometriosis

 Mild disease can be treated with relaxation strategies and exercise along with nonsteroidal anti-inflammatory medication to control pain.
 Prescription painkillers can relieve the pain and cramping of endometriosis.

 Medications can create a pseudopregnancy so that there is no bleeding and no buildup of endometrial tissue.
-This is done by using oral contraceptives which contain progesterone and estrogen.
+This is done by using oral contraceptives which contain progesterone and oestrogen.
 The pill is taken continuously for at least six to nine months and then it is stopped to allow for a period.
 It relieves most of the symptoms of endometriosis.

 Progesterone injections are other hormonal ways to control endometriosis.
 Other medications include Lupron Depo and Synarel, which are gonadotropin agonists that help some women with endometriosis.
 Surgery can be done to remove endometriomas so that a woman can have a healthy pregnancy in the future.